There are many reasons why people cloth diaper. Some of

 - Flats: Flat diapers are large square diapers that need to

 be folded.
-They can be pinned or snappied and placed in a diaper
+They can be pinned or Snappied and placed in a diaper

 wrap.
 These diapers are extremely versatile and once you are